AndreaPontrandolfo/sheriff/README.md

 `sheriff` is a comprehensive Eslint configuration.
 It supports [various popular technologies](#techs).<br>

 > ⚠️ At the moment, `sheriff` supports only Typescript codebases with modern Ecmascript standards.
 Support for vanilla Javascript will come at a later time.
 See: [roadmap](#roadmap).

-For a better reading experience, explore the [official docs](https://sheriffrc.gitbook.io/sheriff/).

 ### 🔑 Key points